-The regular full day schedule begins at 8:10 A.M. and ends at 2:42 P.M.
-Each full day includes a schedule of nine, including lunch.
+A normal school day schedule begins at 8:10 A.M. and ends at 2:42 P.M.
+Each full day includes an eight-period day schedule and lunch.

 On single session days, students attend school from 8:10 A.M to 12:20 P.M.
 Students follow a modified schedule on single session days, and lunch is not served.